-A value of soil resistivity is needed and for the formulae in Appendix B, this should be a uniform equivalent (see ENA TS 41-24, Section 7.4.)
-For soils that are clearly of a multi-layer structure with significant resistivity variations between layers, the formulae should be used with caution and it is generally better to use dedicated software that accounts for this to provide results of the required level of accuracy.
+A value of soil resistivity is needed and for the formulae in Appendix B, this should be a uniform equivalent (see ENA TS 41-24, Section 7.4).
+For soils that are clearly of a multi-layer structure with significant resistivity variations between layers, the formulae should be used with caution and a greater level of accuracy may be provided by the use of dedicated software.